vshymanskyy/pypp/README.md

 `TODO`

 ### `#include <expr>`
-Includes another template file (and expands it).
+Include (and expand) another template file.
 Any Python expression can be used as an argument, like: `'utils.wat'`, `f'{HEADER}.html'`, etc.

 ### `#import <expr>`